cmusatyalab/openface/README.md

 The following plot shows the triplet loss on the training and test set.
+Each training epoch is defined to be 1000 minibatches, where each minibatch processes 100 triplets.
+Each testing epoch is defined to be 300 minibatches, where each minibatch processes 100 triplets.
 Semi-hard triplets are used on the training set, and random triplets are used on the testing set.
 Our `nn4.v1` model is from epoch 177.